 Drinking alcohol is a pretty popular social activity, but not many people know what alcohol is made of and how it’s classified.
 As well as knowing what’s in alcohol, it can be helpful to find out about the effect of alcohol and how alcohol is measured in standard drinks.
 These can all help with safe alcohol consumption.

-- different types of alcohol
+- You want to know about the different types of alcohol

-- what a standard drink is
+- What want to know what a 'standard drink' is

 Types of alcohol

 There are three major types of alcohol: